 This will finish off the double exposure effect, but we'll add some more color adjustment layers to enhance the final outcome.

-5. Adjusting the Coloring
+5. How to Adjusting the Coloring

 Add another Gradient Map adjustment layer on top of all layers, and create the gradient using the colors